mapy1874/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a junior student at [Dept. of Computer Science](https://cs.unc.edu), University of North Carolina at Chapel Hill, where I conduct research under the supervision of [Prof. Gary Bishop](https://www.cs.unc.edu/~gb/).
+I am a junior student at [Dept. of Computer Science](https://cs.unc.edu), University of North Carolina at Chapel Hill.
+Currently, I am a Learning Assistant for Algorithms&Analysis under the supervision of [Prof. John Majikes](https://cs.unc.edu/people/john-majikes/).
+Before that, I conducted research on eye tracking under the supervision of [Prof. Gary Bishop](https://www.cs.unc.edu/~gb/).
 I enjoy a good Netflix binge but can also be found on fountain pen shows.
 As a software engineering and data science enthusiast, I am actively seeking 2021 summer internship opportunities.